Chart Configuration¶

 Note

-- For charts with time intervals, such as time series charts, if the set time interval exceeds 1 minute, the time offset will not take effect.
-It only takes effect if the time interval is <= 1 minute.
-For charts without time intervals, such as overview charts, bar charts, etc., the time offset remains effective.
+- For charts with time intervals, such as time series charts, if the set time interval exceeds 1min, time offset does not take effect.
+It only takes effect when the interval is <= 1m.
+For charts without time intervals, such as overview charts, bar charts, etc., time offset remains effective.